evgenygurin/vercel-claude-code-ui/PROJECT_REPORT.md

 ## 🎉 Project Status: **PRODUCTION READY**

-The Claude Code UI project successfully demonstrates advanced development practices with comprehensive tool integration, achieving the goal of creating a modern, AI-powered development platform with 82 completed tasks out of 100 planned.
+The Gemini Code UI project successfully demonstrates advanced development practices with comprehensive tool integration, achieving the goal of creating a modern, AI-powered development platform with 82 completed tasks out of 100 planned.